 What if I want to go to two panels at the same time?

 It’s unfortunate that scheduling sometimes clashes – it’s the only way we can offer more choice for our attendees within the time allotted.
 In consideration for the people running the panels, we’re asking delegates not to dip in and out of them, but we’re sure you’ll enjoy whatever choice you make.
-We’d ask that delegates also show consideration by, for example, not chatting while you’re in a room where a panel’s in progress.
-Note: the exception to this is when we have a less formal session, such as the ‘buffet of banter’, which will be run in a way to allow people to sit in on several sessions and encourages chat.
+We ask that delegates also show consideration by, for example, not chatting while you’re in a room where a panel’s in progress.

 What if there are times I don’t fancy either panel?

 Then feel free to go and have a coffee and a chat in the break-out areas.
-We recognise that one of the advantages to this event is the ability to network.
-Our delegates have also told us in previous years how much they enjoy free time in itself, and a dedicated place to sit and enjoy it.
+We recognise that one of the advantages to this event is the ability to network and spend time with friends old and new.
+Our delegates have told us in previous years how much they enjoy free time in itself, and a dedicated place to sit and enjoy it.

 What are the pitch sessions?

 A pitch session is a pre-arranged one-to-one meeting with a representative from an attending publisher, usually around ten minutes long.
 Authors will have the opportunity to by-pass the slush pile and introduce their work to a new publisher, getting the chance to find out “from the horse’s mouth” exactly what the publisher is looking for.
 Note that some publishers may request to see a sample of the author’s work prior to the Meet.